 version 7 5.6 in order to use our plugin.
 There will be a grace period for users on version 5.6.
 We will evaluate the length of this period later in 2018.

-This summer 2018 we will stop supporting all PHP versions below 5.6.
+This fall 2018 we will stop supporting all PHP versions below 5.6.

 Sorry, What Is PHP?

 PHP is the main programming language powering WordPress and its themes and plugins.

 Your host decides which versions of PHP your website runs.
 This version can be:

 WordPress requires, at minimum, 5.2 in order to function.
 However, version 7.2 is recommended.

 Why is MailPoet Requiring Version 7?

 Firstly, version 7 and above are significantly faster.
 This means a faster website and better rankings in Google search results.